seamusdemora/seamusdemora.github.io/MacStuff.md

 This should maintain an SSH connection for as long as you need it - hours, days, weeks, etc. It requires *no additional software*, and will maintain other network connections and long-running processes even when the lid is closed on a MacBook.
 [You can read more details on this neighboring page.](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MaintainLongRunningNetworkConnections.md)

 ### 26. Potentially Useful Info for Re-Installing macOS

 Lest I be accused of ignoring the occasional and potentially useful item that Apple publishes, here's one that might come in handy in a disaster recovery context: [Creating a Bootable Installer for macOS](https://support.apple.com/en-us/HT201372).

 ### 27. Tools for Isolating Hardware Faults in Macs

 For hardware built prior to June, 2013, use the [Apple Hardware Test](https://support.apple.com/en-us/HT201257)

 For hardware built after June, 2013, use [Apple Diagnostics](https://support.apple.com/en-us/HT202731).

+### 28. The Strange Case of `airport`

+I've seen references to **"Airport"** in various articles for years without knowing what they were on about.
+Yeah - there's the odd app called [`AirPort Utility`](https://support.apple.com/guide/aputility/welcome/mac) in the folder labeled `Other` in `Launchpad`- the folder where they put a few other seldom-used apps.
+But as far as I knew, this  `AirPort Utility` was used *only* for light administrative duty on my *old-and-now-no-longer-manufactured* [Time Capsule](https://en.wikipedia.org/wiki/AirPort_Time_Capsule).
+I was amazed to see that it was still included in Catalina - Apple being so fond of casting out legacy items.

+But as it turns out, there's a *command-line utility* named `airport` that's been around for quite some time - maybe since Apple first embraced wifi?
+It may be useful for exercising a bit of **administrative control** over wifi, but I'll postpone that discussion.
+This note is simply an introduction.

+The **strange** things about `airport` are its location in the filesystem, and the stupefying lack of documentation.
+Even by Apple's low standards for documentation, `man airport` is laughable!
+If you never use `airport`, you should at least enter `man airport` from the command line - what ***were*** these wankers thinking?!
+Equally laughable is the output of `airport -h` - the so-called "help menu"!

+As for its location: `/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport`

+Yes - seriously - that's where it is - at least for Catalina & Mojave.
+Older versions of macOS have it in a different, but equally odd location.
+If you want to try `airport` you could start by reading [this post on OSX Daily](https://osxdaily.com/2007/01/18/airport-the-little-known-command-line-wireless-utility/).
+I **hope** to find a use for `airport` in conjunction with `networksetup` to overcome the *promising-but-utterly-useless* `Network` configuration tool in the `System Preferences` app - but that's for another day.